Cabernet Sauvignon

 Cultivation and significance

-Cabernet Sauvignon is a French grape variety from the Bordeaux wine-growing region, which was first mentioned in a French document in 1635.
-Today, around 300,000 hectares of Cabernet Sauvignon are cultivated worldwide.
-The red wine variety thrives best in a temperate and mild climate with as few temperature fluctuations as possible and is therefore only cultivated on 483 hectares (2022) in Germany, mainly in the Palatinate (245 ha) and Rheinhessen (129 ha).
+Around 300,000 hectares of Cabernet Sauvignon are now cultivated worldwide.
+The red wine variety thrives best in a temperate and mild climate with as few temperature fluctuations as possible and is therefore only cultivated on 502 hectares (2023) in Germany, mainly in the Palatinate (256 ha) and Rheinhessen (132 ha).
 Small quantities of the grape variety are also grown in Baden and on the Nahe.

 Cabernet Sauvignon is a natural cross between Cabernet Franc x Sauvignon Blanc and is one of the very late-ripening grape varieties, characterised by the fact that its taste and bouquet always remain unmistakable regardless of location and climate.